 Our culture believes that the key to every kind of success in life is a college degree.
 A degree is a powerful tool for success, but some of the most important strategies needed to be successful arenâ€™t taught in college.
 In this presentation you will learn what those three strategies for success are, and how following them can help students be better prepared for life, success, and college.

 Steffanie Casperson is the editor of Goschoolers.com - for families in search of adventurous learning opportunities.
 The website also contains reviews of local field trip destinations, annual events, and other activity ideas.
-Her ideas for planning an inexpensive and fun-filled summer will be featured in an upcoming edition of the magazine, Utah Family.
+Her ideas for planning an inexpensive and fun-filled summer were recently featured in the April/May issue of Utah Family Magazine.
 As a former professional ballerina, Steffanie believes EVERYONE can enjoy a unique education path to meet needs and maximize potential.
 As a speaker, her audiences come away with the inspiration and confidence in their own inner strength!
 Steffanie lives in Cache Valley where she enjoys teaching ballet and homeschooling her 4 children. - See more at: GoSchoolers.com.

 Learning Outside the Box: A Workshop on Planning Fabulous Field Trips

 You've stepped outside the school box.
 Now it's time to break your learning out of the house!
 In this fun discussion, I will share some of the 60 plus (and counting) Wasatch Front destinations my family has enjoyed in their learning adventures.
 More importantly, you will come away with confidence in your own creativity to meet the educational needs of your family...
 EVERYWHERE you go!
 This class is perfect for first year homeschoolers, those feeling their teaching and learning is in need of a pick-me-up, and those whose children may seem difficult to reach.